Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 ### Does znode have permissions?
 E.g. znode created by a client can only be deleted by the same client.
 The permission of a znode can be managed specifically.
 See more [here](https://zookeeper.apache.org/doc/r3.5.7/zookeeperProgrammers.html#sc_ACLPermissions).

+## Exercise
+1. How does ZooKeeper ensure data consistency in a distributed system?
+2. How does ZooKeeper handle node failures in a distributed system?
+3. Describe the role of ZooKeeper in coordinating and synchronizing distributed transactions.